busathlab/mdlab/docs/namd_lab3.md

 #### Echo

 The `echo` command writes its arguments to the standard output.
 It is an essential tool for a variety of reasons.
 Here are a few:
 - Determining that calculations are performed properly.
+It is helpful to use `echo` when troubleshoot a script to see what values variables are set to when a script is being run.
 - Passing output to other commands.
 The second arithmetic approach described earlier is an example of this.
 - Outputting data to a file
 - Troubleshooting loops

-Here is an example of using echo to write the value of a variable `umbrellaWindow` to a new file `window.txt`:
+Here is an example of using `echo` to write the value of a variable `umbrellaWindow` to a new file `window.txt`:
 ```shell
 echo $umbrellaWindow > window.txt
 ```
-If the file `window.txt` already exists, it will be overwritten.
+As in the above example, if the file `window.txt` already exists, it will be overwritten.
 If you desire to append to the file instead, use two angular quote brackets `>>`:
 ```shell
 echo $umbrellaWindow >> window.txt
 ```